Starryccc/FUSB302/README.md

 The negotiation process typically takes less than a second.

 ## Examine the negotiated power value
 Examine the negotiated power value.
 Turn on the load switch only when the power requirements are met.
-PD Micro itself does not have PD over current protection.
-Any excessive power usage may trigger USB PD host power protection, result in voltage dip and MCU reset.
+Any excessive power usage may trigger USB PD host power protection.

 ```
 PD_UFP.run();
 if (PD_UFP.get_voltage() == PD_V(20.0) && PD_UFP.get_current() >= PD_A(1.5)) {
-  PD_UFP.set_output(1);   // Turn on load switch
-  PD_UFP.set_led(1);      // Output reach 20V and 1.5A, set indicators on
+  // PPS trigger success
 } else {
-  PD_UFP.set_output(0);   // Turn off load switch
-  PD_UFP.blink_led(400);  // Output less than 20V or 1.5A, blink LED
+  // Fail to trigger PPS, fall back
 }
 ```
 For Fix power option, `PD_UFP.get_voltage()` in 50 mV units and `PD_UFP.get_current()` in 10mA units.
 Use marco `PD_V` and `PD_A` to simplify conversion.